 There are also guidelines on chickenpox during pregnancy and chickenpox disease in newborns.

-Do I dare go home after giving birth when the older sibling has chickenpox?
+Do I dare go home after giving birth when our older sibling has chickenpox?

-It’s a common question.
-Do I dare to go home with my newborn baby when the older sibling has chickenpox?
+This is a common question.
+Do I dare go home with my newborn baby when our older sibling has chickenpox?
 Is the baby going to get any medication?
-If mom has had chickenpox or is vaccinated, the answer is: yes, go home, the baby doesn’t need medication.
+If mom has had chickenpox or is vaccinated, the answer is – yes, go home, the baby doesn’t need medication.
 The baby is protected by the mom’s antibodies.
 If the baby gets infected by the sibling, they are usually fine.
 But seek a pediatrician or infection specialist if a newborn baby (up to three months of age) gets chickenpox.

 Does hand washing help against the infection?

-It is more important to prevent spreading the infection to unknowns, as you don’t know if they have a compromised immune system.
+It is more important to prevent spreading the infection to other people, as you don’t know if they have a compromised immune system.
 Children with chickenpox should not be brought into supermarkets; should not travel by bus or metro; and certainly should not go to the library; or to planned doctor’s appointments.
 When we receive children with chickenpox in the children’s emergency room, we do so in special isolation rooms.
-So tell staff that you suspect chickenpox while you’re outside the hospital, via intercom or similar.
+So please tell staff members that you suspect that your child has chickenpox while you’re outside the hospital, via intercom or similar.